-2017 was the first year the Road Commission received additional funding from the Michigan Transportation Fund (MTF) from the Transportation Funding package passed by the State legislature in 2016.
-The 2017 additional funding allowed us to implement and fully fund an Asset Management based preventive maintenance program for our county paved primary roads aimed at keeping the good and fair roads in Good and Fair condition.
+2018 was the second year the Road Commission received additional funding from the Michigan Transportation Fund (MTF) from the Transportation Funding package passed by the State legislature in 2016.
+In addition, the State Legislature approved additional state funds late in the year.
+County residents also approved a 1 mill Countywide Primary Road and Bridge millage in August 2018.
+The additional state funding and the millage proceeds will be used in 2019 to fully fund our Asset Management based preventive maintenance program for our county paved primary roads aimed at keeping the good and fair roads in Good and Fair condition.
 This will be an ongoing yearly expenditure.
-Unfortunately, even with the new funds, we will not be able to repair more than 2-4 miles per year of our Poor roads.
+The 2018 millage will be used in 2019 to repair/resurface and chip/fog seal 30 miles of Poor County Primary paved roads.
+The remaining 28 miles of Poor County Primary paved roads will be done in 2020.
+These projects will be paid over the 6-year millage.